This is genuinely the easiest keto no-bake cheesecake! It’s rich, smooth, creamy, airy, and flat-out decadent.

 Except that this crust has only 3 ingredients and is grain and gluten-free.
 Plus, it’s low in carbs.
 I mean really what more can you ask for?

 The filling tastes like a cheesecake mousse and has a velvety-rich texture that is unmatched.

 Making these in 4-ounce mason jars made the presentation more lovely.

 You can however also make this in a 9-inch pie pan and get fabulous results too.
 If you opt to make this in a pie pan you will need to refrigerate the cheesecake for a minimum of 6 hours.
 So that it slices easily.

-I decided to top these no-bake cheesecakes with berries but that is totally optional.
+I decided to top this no-bake cheesecake with berries but that is totally optional.
 Since these minis taste fabulous plain too.

 I will add that adding blueberries and raspberries to the surface of these cheesecakes does make them the perfect patriotic keto treat.
 Just saying.

 How To Make Perfect No-Bake Cheesecake (Keto)

 Making this keto dessert is super easy.
 The main thing to remember is to start off with cream cheese that is at room temperature.
-It really needs to soft otherwise you’ll miss out on the velvety texture.
+It really needs to be soft otherwise you’ll miss out on the velvety texture.

 Then it’s just a matter of using an electric mixer and combining the following ingredients:

 - Full-fat cream cheese: Use only blocks of real cream cheese NOT cream cheese spread and make sure it’s at room temperature.

 - Sour cream: Full-fat provides the most flavor, plus it’s lower in carbs.

-- Heavy whipping cream: Is necessary for getting a thick cheesecake filling.
-You’ll be whipping it with the cream cheese.
+- Heavy whipping cream: This is necessary for getting a thick cheesecake filling.
+You’ll be whipping it with cream cheese.

 - Sugar-substitute: A must in order to keep it low in carbs.